The Best Dubrovnik Itinerary: How to Spend Three Days in Dubrovnik

 At City Beach, you can’t beat the proximity to the Old City!

 If you’re not up for kayaking, why not have some beach time instead?
-Relax on the pebbles (don’t forget your water shoes!) and enjoy the sunshine in between dips into the bright blue water.
+Relax on the pebbles (don’t forget your water shoes!) and enjoy the sunshine in between dips into the crystal clear waters.

 So, if you’re spending a morning by the sea, what’s the best beach in Dubrovnik??
 I’ve got three good options for you (and that doesn’t even include your hotel).